-Are you wondering what are the common traits and characteristics of Filipino people?
+Are you wondering what the common traits and characteristics of Filipino people are?
 In this post, we will do a deep dive into the Filipino character and get to know what sets them apart from our nationalities in Southeast Asia.
 After all, there must be something truly unique about the locals which is why several companies overseas are looking positively at the Philippines.
-At the same time, we will also walk you through some of the translations for the Tagalog words related to this topic so that you can add them when expressing your love for the Filipino culture.
+At the same time, we will also walk you through some of the translations of the Tagalog words related to this topic so that you can add them when expressing your love for the Filipino culture.

 Aside from learning their official languages, it would be wise to get to know the Filipinos (their values, traits, and behaviors) and if you are up for that then this post is definitely for you.

-As we have discussed in the history of the Philippine flag, the country has been colonized for years which there is no surprise why some of the common Filipino traits are somewhat similar to those of other countries-from Spanish, Japanese, to American occupation, the country is no stranger to foreigners.
-Fortunately, there are still some core values passed down by ancestors remained intact and are existing even to this day.
+As we have discussed in the history of the Philippine flag, the country has been colonized for years and there is no surprise why some of the common Filipino traits are somewhat similar to those of other countries-from Spanish, Japanese, to American occupation, the country is no stranger to foreigners.
+Fortunately, there are still some core values passed down by ancestors that remained intact and exist even to this day.
 One example of that is the bayanihan or the spirit of communal work and cooperation with the goal of achieving a goal.

 Once the home transfer is done, Filipino women tend to cook and serve sumptuous dishes in a kamayan style (boodle fight) as a form of thanking the generous people who helped them move.
-While the traditional kubo is no longer that popular even in the rural areas, the spirit of Bayanihan can still be seen especially at times of natural disasters and calamities.
-Given the geographical location of the country, the Philippines always have typhoons which are why neighbors do their best to help each other at the time of need.
+While the traditional kubo is no longer that popular even in the rural areas, the spirit of Bayanihan can still be seen, especially at times of natural disasters and calamities.
+Given the geographical location of the country, the Philippines always have typhoons which are why neighbors do their best to help each other in their time of need.

 But the best part of it all?
 At least one family member will prepare a snack complete with drinks so that you can eat while waiting.
 After all, Filipinos do not ever want you leaving their house with an empty stomach!